metagenomics/metagenomics-tk/docs/developer_guidelines.md

            --link=LINK \
            --expectedMD5SUM=USER_VERIFIED_DATABASE_MD5SUM
 ```

+Before a database is downloaded, the script checks either the MD5SUM or the database version against a user specified parameter.

 where
   * `LOCK_FILE` is a file that is used for locking.
 Processes will check if the file is currently locked before trying to download anything.